aryanrajtrangham/Courses_from_priyanshu/Docker.md

 - A specific web-application might have multiple containers that are require as part of the build process.
 - Whenever we make use of docker service, it is typically for a single container image.
-- The docker stack can be used to manage a muilti-service application.
+- The docker stack can be used to manage a multi-service application.
 - **Docker Stack**
   - A stack is a group of interrelated services that share dependencies, and can be orchestrated and scaled together.
   - A stack can compose **YAML** file like one we define in Docker Compose.